PiotrekGa/PiotrekGa.github.io/_posts/2019-03-22-Pruned-Cross-Validation.md

     * If yes, got to point 5.
     * Else, prune the trial, estimate the final score and go to point 4. otherwise

-The algorithm ensures that the best hyperparameters are validated on all the folds, but it does not guarantee to indicate the best hyperparameters out of evaluated ones.
+The algorithm ensures that the best hyperparameters are validated on all the folds, but it does not guarantee to find the best hyperparameters out of evaluated ones.
 A model can strongly underperform on initial folds and outperform on the latter ones.
 Even with medium sized datasets and proper data shuffle it's highly unlikely.

 ### Speed benchmarking